Making, Accepting and Refusing Invitations in English

 • Do you want to join us for a drink after work?

-• Do you want to join us for a game of badminton?
+• Do you want to come round for dinner tonight?

 • Would you like to come to the concert with us?

-• Would you like to play netball on the beach?
+• Would you like to come over this evening?

 • Why don’t we go for a picnic on Saturday?

-• Why don’t you come with us on a city break to Barcelona?
+• Why don’t you come with us to the cinema?

 • How about a cup of coffee?